 How do I know if I have long QT syndrome?

 Measurement of the QT interval on the ECG is still the main method of determining whether someone has long QT syndrome.
 Some of the genetic abnormalities which cause the syndrome have been discovered.
 Testing for these genetic abnormalities is not yet routine but can be performed in borderline cases, especially for people who have relatives who are known to have long QT syndrome, but their own QT interval and history do not make it clear whether they have the condition themselves.
 As mentioned above, some people have a normal QT interval under normal conditions but develop a prolonged QT when they take certain medications.

 What is torsades de pointes?

 It is a cardiac arrhythmia, or heart rhythm abnormality, which may cause blackouts or even sudden death.
-The phrase "torsades de pointes" is French and literally means "twisting of the points", referring to the characteristic appearance of the electrocardiogram during the rhythm abnormality.
-Torsades de pointes usually occurs in the setting of a prolonged QT interval on the electrocardiogram.
+The phrase "torsades de pointes" is French and literally means "twisting of the points", referring to the characteristic appearance of the electrocardiogram during the abnormal rhythm.
+Torsades de pointes can occurwhen the QT interval on the electrocardiogram is excessively prolonged.